AzariasB/escaya/README.md

 ## Reporter

-After parsing in `recovery mode`, you use use the diagnostic messages to create an nice output so that you are always informed of invalid syntax so you can correct this.
+Escaya has it's own reporter that uses the diagnostic messages to create an nice output so that you are always informed of invalid syntax so you can correct this.

 ```ts